suchandler96/gem5-NVDLA/README.md

 ## Adapting to More Recent Versions of Toolchains
 The following combination of toolchains has also been tested to work for the gem5_nvdla_env docker image (and probably an update in the future):
 - NVDLA can be built with verilator v4.228 and clang 16.0.6 (clang-16).
 Clang-16 is not supported from verilator v5.002 to v5.016 (See [here](https://veripool.org/guide/latest/changes.html#verilator-5-018-2023-10-30)), and is again supported starting from v5.018.
 But if verilator >= v5.002 is used, the verilated NVDLA cannot pass sanity tests (simulation gets stuck at some cycle, for `googlenet_conv2_3x3_int16`). **If anyone finds these newer verilator versions work, please submit an issue and let us know.**
-- Docker image gem5_nvdla_env can also use ubuntu 20.04 as the base.
-Due to some features in the older version of gem5 that our framework is based on, it cannot run on ubuntu 22.04.
-Probably in the future a patch file of this framework to gem5 will be provided to adapt it to newer versions of gem5.
+- Docker image gem5_nvdla_env can also use ubuntu 20.04 as the base, but 22.04 doesn't work.
+This is because our framework is based on an older version of gem5 that doesn't support ubuntu 22.04.
+Probably in the future we will provide a patch file of this framework so that it can be easily installed to newer versions of gem5.

 ## Multi-thread simulation
 Multi-thread simulation of verilated NVDLA is tested on verilator v4.228 and clang-16.
 For verilator v4.040, even replacing `--prof-pgo` with `--prof-threads` in verilator command will cause a segfault.
 Steps to enable multi-thread simulation:
 1. After applying the `bsc-util/nvdla_utilities/nvdla_hw.patch` patch file to NVDLA/hw repo, modify `nvdla/hw/verif/verilator/Makefile`: turn on the `MULTI_THREAD` and `THREAD_PGO` flags at the beginning of the file.
 Then compile NVDLA (type `./tools/bin/tmake -build verilator` at NVDLA/hw repo root directory), and then follow step 4 and copy and rename the output files.